Lazy Luddite Log

 The hollowness of some structures (in part an effort-saving tactic as it involves fewer clicks) then contributed to a recent saying of mine - 'alfresco everything'.
 This architectural topic deserves its own post but, for now I'll say that, in this pestilent time we need more transitional spaces between the indoors and outdoors, combining freshness with shelter.
 This affected some of my designs (see from here onwards).

-Another thing that shifted my design ethos was the discovery of a website that converts Townscaper files into 'walk-thru' settings (it has a small default setting you can explore right now).
+Another thing that shifted my design ethos was the discovery of a website that converts Townscaper files into walk-thru settings (it has a small default setting you can explore right now).
 This took my attitude right to street level and suddenly I was much more interested in the interconnectivity of my designs.
 The doors and windows in Townscaper are mere decoration.
 Now I was ensuring gaps and arches allowed ground access between areas.
 I enticed stairways to form and, in the absense of that, cascading rooftops that could be easily climbed (see from here onwards).
-And now many of my designs have as much insides as outsides.
+And now many of my designs have as much inside as outside.
 Only problem is huge designs challenge the walkthru website and so I now specialize in making compact yet complex settings.

 I have saved the best for last.
 One exciting feature of Townscaper is the option of making propeller-lifted hovering platforms (somewhat reminiscent of the destination in the Prop Cycle arcade game).
 They can be constructed over some circular or oval patterns and are a lot of fun to find.
 I was soon considering how they integrated into an overall setting.
 Neighbourhoods had landing pads or ponds on which my sky towers could come to rest.
 There is even a hanger with a hovering platform harnessed inside (see from here onwards).